 Growth conditions, point of origin, ripening conditions, and post-harvest storage and treatment affect the sugar content of a banana.

-Dehydrated banana chips are rich in sugars
+Dehydrated banana chips are high in carbs

 Carbs in green banana flour